bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 |  LLVM JIT         | WAMR_BUILD_JIT=1 |
 |  Fast JIT    | WAMR_BUILD_FAST_JIT=1 |

-> Note: Building LLVM JIT and Fast JIT will automatically include the Classic Interpreter, since they have dependence on CI.
-It means when WAMR_BUILD_JIT or WAMR_BUILD_FAST_JIT is enabled for CMAKE, WAMR_BUILD_INTERP is turned on automatically.
+> Note: Building LLVM JIT and Fast JIT will automatically include the Classic Interpreter since they depend on CI.
+It means when WAMR_BUILD_JIT or WAMR_BUILD_FAST_JIT is enabled for CMAKE, WAMR_BUILD_INTERP has turned on automatically.

 The example of CMake build command below compiles the Classic Interpreter, LLVM JIT, and Fast JIT Execution engine into the runtime binary.
   ```sh